Elastic and Kibana Install (Windows)

 (Get-Content -path $Filename) | ? {$_.trim() -ne "" } | set-content $Filename

-Check the path of the storage location and release names match the required version before running this script.
-For example: (C:\), (elasticsearch-8.17.3).
+Check the storage path and release names match the required versions.
+For example: (C:), (elasticsearch-8.17.3).

 cd C:\Apps\elasticsearch-8.17.3\bin;